 Comfortable speaking aloud, even if the form of speaking may be slow, considered and calculated

-It takes up to 100 hours of learning (home and class-based) to reach and overcome an A1 level of fluency, so we expect students to continue with the Chick classes for several blocks.
-We work hard to ensure that each semester is an exciting blend of new learning and topics met with recapping and reinforcing previous classes.
+Remember, like any new skill, it can take patience and perseverance to see improvements in your ability.
+Stay positive and every now and again turn your mind back to the reason you wanted to learn a language in the first place!
+With this in mind, note that in can take up to 100 hours of learning (home and class-based) to reach and overcome an A1 level of fluency, so we expect students to continue with the Chick classes for several blocks (around 30 weeks).
+We work hard to ensure that each semester is an exciting blend of new learning and topics alongside recapping and reinforcing previous lessons.

 Post-chick classes are those for post-beginners, sitting roughly at the A2+ level and above.
 These classes are suited for those with a decent foundational understanding of a language, even if those foundations were laid many years or decades ago.